aptech/docs/docs/CR-plotAddTextbox.rst

 ::

-    //Add the procedure below to your user library
+    // Add the procedure below to your user library
-    //and you will only need one line for all the settings plotAddTextbox(grayTextSettings(), "My customized text box", 0.15, 0.2);
+    // and you will only need one line for all the settings plotAddTextbox(grayTextSettings(), "My customized text box", 0.15, 0.2);

     proc (1) = grayTextSettings();